Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![fork repo](images/fork.png)

 1. Once forked, it automatically takes you to your GitHub repository.
-Click **Settings** to see a list of options availabe for the repository.
+Click **Settings** to see a list of options available for the repository.

     ![GitHub Settings](images/github-settings.png)